Notice of Information Practices

 Mail: Thunder Bay CAS, Privacy Officer, 1110 Jade Court, Thunder Bay, ON, P7B 6M7

-If your privacy questions have not been answered or issues not resolved to your satisfaction, you may wish to make a formal privacy complaint to us.
+If your privacy questions have not been answered or issues not resolved to your satisfaction, you may wish to make a formal privacy complaint to the Society.
 For information on making a complaint, please see https://www.thunderbaycas.ca/contact

 If at any time you feel that your concerns have not been addressed to your satisfaction, you have the right to complain to the Information and Privacy Commissioner of Ontario.
 The Information and Privacy Commissioner of Ontario is responsible for making sure that privacy laws are followed in Ontario.